delasign/kotlin-android-starter-project/README.md

 1. <a href="https://delasign.com/blog/android-studio-kotlin-singleton/?utm=github-starter-project">How to create and use a Singleton in Kotlin 🔗</a>
 2. <a href="https://delasign.com/blog/android-studio-kotlin-styleguide/?utm=github-starter-project">How to create a Styleguide in Android Studio and Kotlin 🔗</a>
 3. <a href="https://delasign.com/blog/android-studio-kotlin-language-coordinator/?utm=github-starter-project">How to create and use a Language Coordinator in Kotlin 🔗</a>
+4. <a href="https://delasign.com/blog/android-studio-kotlin-data-store/?utm=github-starter-project">How to store and retrieve data using the Android DataStore 🔗</a>

 ### **Jetpack Compose**